shrikebyte/shrikebyte.github.io/content/_index.md

 - **Custom FPGA & SoC system design**
   Need to create something that's never been done before?
 - **Support software & OS development**
+  We can develop drivers that open up a simple user API to the complicated underlying system.
+Good abstractions with shallow interfaces and deep capabilities open up the floodgates to exploiting powerful FPGA / software systems.
 - **Turnkey projects**
-  From start to finish, we develop requirements, orchestrate a high-level architecture, execute the implementation, rigorously verify and test, and assist with sustainment.
+  From start to finish, we develop requirements, orchestrate a high-level architecture, execute the implementation, rigorously verify and test, and assist with ongoing sustainment.
 - **Specialized staff augmentation**
   Need specialized FPGA staff for a one-off project that doesn't justify a full-time hire?
-We have experts at the ready that can immediately hit the ground running.
+We have an expert at the ready that can immediately hit the ground running.
 - **Prototype / demonstration systems**
   Need a proof-of-concept or development board prototype to explore design